25-1-Great Vocals

 Writer/Composer: Trent Rezner (1994)

-American Country singer, Johnny Cash, the “The Man in Black,” crossed over into new frontiers with this song.
-Rick Rubin’s stellar production of Trent Reznor’s industrial rock song by Nine Inch Nails makes this a revelation!
-Many believe this recording, made shortly before his death, was a haunting story of the out-of-control portion of his life, full of disappointment, drug use, and HURT.
-However, in the long run, it only added to his legend.
-A recording star for over 50 years, he redefined himself with this masterpiece, with his craggy, broken voice, assuring us that this song now can take its place as one of the greatest Country / Folk songs ever recorded…Unbelievably Mesmerizing!
+American Country singer, Johnny Cash, affectionately known as the “The Man in Black,” crossed over into new frontiers with this song.
+Rick Rubin’s stellar production of Trent Reznor’s industrial Rock song by Alt Rock band, Nine Inch Nails, makes this a revelation!
+Many believe this recording, made shortly before his death, was the haunting story of the out-of-control portion of his life, full of disappointment, drug use, and HURT.
+However, in the long run, it only added to his legendary persona.
+A recording star for over 50 years, he redefined himself with this masterpiece, and with his craggy, broken voice, assures us that this song now, can take its place as one of the greatest Country / Folk songs ever recorded…The video says it all…Unbelievably Mesmerizing!

 12. (You Make Me Feel Like) A NATURAL WOMAN (1968)